bsccode/RTES/WorkShop_3.md

 You now need to see if you can connect to the physical Rosbot.
 Due to the issues caused by ECU’s network security (and to enable easy access to it from anywhere) we shall be connecting to the Rosbot using Husarion’s special VPN called **Husarnet**.

-- To install the VPN client on your Linux drive, run the following command:
+➢ To install the VPN client on your Linux drive, run the following command:

   ```bash
   curl https://install.husarnet.com/install.sh | sudo bash
   ```

-- Then run this command:
+➢ Then run this command:

   ```bash
   sudo systemctl restart husarnet
   ```

-- Join ENS5204 ‘network’ using the following command:
+➢Join ENS5204 ‘network’ using the following command:

   ```bash
   husarnet join \fc94:b01d:1803:8dd8:b293:5c7d:7639:932a/RCkvypBXTbhbxEWBMAJKKZ \RTESxx